Brewing Guide for Cafetieres / French Press

 Many coffee lovers swear that cafetieres are the best coffee makers, as they let the coffee do the talking.
 All the delicate flavours in the oils are preserved, allowing the individual character of the coffee to speak.

 Some people are put off coffee made in a cafetiere as it contains sediment.
-However, some sediment is desirable as it adds texture and mouthfeel to the cup.
+However, some sediment is desirable for some as it adds texture and mouthfeel to the cup.

 1. Boil Water: